 How many children dying will it take to say #ENOUGH?

 Reality is starting to kick in by the children who survived.
 Funerals of their friends are happening this week.
 Teachers are on edge and trying to figure out how they can keep the children safe.
 How many shootings have there been since Newtown, CT?

 I know we can make the changes we need to make to save another child.
 This has to stop.
 The world is watching.
 We can all start with each of us being there for every child by believing we can make changes that focus on love and kindness first.
 I think if each of us believes we have the power to make even the smallest change happen, we can reverse the focus in our country from FEAR to focus on LOVE and KINDNESS.

 FEAR stops us in our tracks and keeps us from moving forward.
 The only way to get through this is to embrace change and consider that demonstrating love and kindness will make us stronger together.
-Here are some posts from a few of my friends on Twitter who wrote about #kindness today.
+Here are some posts from a few of my friends on Twitter who wrote about #kindness after Parkland.

 - Tamara Letter @tamaraletter wrote I Can

 - Rich Czyz @RACzyz wrote Let Love Win